-In honor of Women’s History Month, join us for a engaging panel discussion with three prominent St. Louis business and nonprofit leaders.
+In honor of Women’s History Month, join us for an engaging panel discussion with four prominent St. Louis business, nonprofit and military leaders.
 We’ll discuss how they got to where they are in their careers, tips for navigating power structures and achieving change, and leadership in community and civic spaces.
 Learn strategies to improve your leadership effectiveness in any situation and help pave the way for future women leaders.
 This event is open to all FOCUS members and alumni.

 - Adrian Bracy, CPA, Chief Executive Officer, YWCA Metro St. Louis

 - Cynthia Brinkley, Chief Administrative & Markets Officer, Centene Corporation